Friday, November 8, 2024

 It seemed to her all at once that the house was immensely bigger than she had first thought; it had, she glimpsed, a common life far greater than the individual little lives that were her grandfather and herself.
 It held them both.
 He was dead, she was alive, but there was no difference between them in the house.
 Grizel did not like that.
 She was insistent.
 ‘No. No,’ she cried.
 ‘He is dead, It is I, Grizel, who am alive.’
 Then her cheeks warmed.
 It was as if someone had coldly remarked, ‘What a clamor you make, Grizel.’

 It can be confusing because the narrative is not told in a linear fashion, but jumps back and forth between time frames; you only know when a particular episode takes place by paying attention to the names given to the servants or to Sir Roland.
-(He is young “Roly” in the beginning and grows into “Rollo” as a young man.
+(He is young “Roly” as a boy, and grows into “Rollo” as a young man.
 At the end of his life, he is referred to as “Rolls.”)

 Being musically challenged, I did not know the significance of the word fugue in the title, but other reviewers helped me see Godden’s genius in using it.
 Sara (at Goodreads) explains, “A fugue is a musical movement in which melodic lines run independently but also merge to create a harmony….
 Godden has created a fugue in her novel, telling individual stories, with individual voices, but layering them atop one another to show both the passage of time and the continuity of time, simultaneously.”